A journey under the skin

 Good to know

 BODY WORLDS: The Original Exhibition, is the first exhibition of its kind to inform the visitor about anatomy, physiology and health by viewing real human bodies preserved through Plastination, the preservation process invented by Dr. Gunther von Hagens in 1977, while he was working as an anatomist at the University of Heidelberg.
-Since the beginning of the exhibition series in Japan in 1995, more than 50 million visitors in over 90 cities in Asia, Europe, America and Africa have seen the world's most successful traveling exhibition.
+Since the beginning of the exhibition series in Japan in 1995, more than 50 million visitors in over 140 cities in the Americas, Europe, South Africa, Asia, and Australasia have seen the world's most successful traveling exhibition.

 Anyone interested in learning what makes us human.
 Adults of all ages and children will find the exhibits fascinating.
 Given the nature of the BODY WORLDS exhibits, it is up to parents, guardians or school staff to decide whether BODY WORLDS is appropriate for the children in their care.